Conditions of hire

 - If alcohol is to be consumed in the venue the Hirer must obtain the City's consent to confirm the booking.

-- Alcohol can only be sold if the Hirer obtains the relevant approvals and permits from the Office of Liquor, Gaming and Racing and the local police.
+- Alcohol can only be sold if the Hirer obtains the relevant approvals and permits from Liquor & Gaming NSW and the local police.
 Copies of relevant approvals must be provided to the City at least 14 days prior to the event.
 No kegs or similar bulk containers are permitted and liquor sales must cease 30 minutes prior to the nominated closing time.

 - A copy of this permit must be on site for the duration of the function.